Table of Contents

 Non-Discounting Cash Flow Criteria:

-Non-discounting cash flow criteria have two techniques for evaluation of investment.
+Non-discounting cash flow criteria have 2 techniques for appraisal of such investments.

 Payback period is the method of evaluation where no discounting of cash flow comes into play.
 The term ‘payback period’ is the period in which the initial outlay is covered.